-It is important to be at least loosely familiar with the equipment.
-This will be informative in how the file is created, if it is feasible to print, and how much the print will approximately cost.
-Reading the overview above of the equipment is a good start.
-Additionally, if this is your first 3D print, it would be a good idea to talk with a 3D Print LA to see how the equipment works as well as view sample prints in the lab.
-It is best to do this early on, so as not to spend a lot of time working on a file, only to find out it is incapable or problematic to print.
-A 3D print LA can be contacted via email at email@example.com.
-Once a schedule is set for each semester, it will be posted in the calendar above and on the door of the 3D Print Lab; making it easier for a student to meet in person with a LA.
+It is important to have a basic understanding of the equipment.
+This will be helpful with file creation, printing feasibility, and determining approximate cost.
+Reading the overview of the equipment above is a good start.
+Additionally, if this is your first 3D print, it would be a good idea to talk with a 3D print LA to see how the equipment works as well as view sample prints in the lab.
+It is best to do this early on so as not to spend a lot of time working on a file, only to find out that it can't be printed.
+A 3D print LA can be contacted via email at firstname.lastname@example.org.
+Once a schedule is set for the semester, it will be posted in the calendar above and on the door of the 3D Print Lab.

 3. Create the File

 Often times the most challenging part of the 3D printing process is creating the actual file.
 If the file is not "watertight" when submitted, there is a good chance it won't be able to be printed.
 The 3D Print LAs may be capable of repairing an erroneous STL mesh, but it is in your best interest to submit a clean file from the start, otherwise you risk delaying the process.
 While there are many different 3D modeling softwares capable of producing a STL file, Rhino is the most prevalent within the College, and therefore is the software that is addressed.
 For help preparing and verifying a file for 3D printing please see the file preparation section.

 You MUST be logged onto your University of Michigan domain (email@example.com) in order to access the form, you cannot use an alternative email domain.